 The extrajudicial settlement is a multilateral negotiation among the debtor, the creditors, the state and the social security institutions, which takes place via the above-mentioned platform managed by the Ministry of Digital Governance in cooperation with the Special Secretariat of Private Debt Management.
 During the negotiations, the parties concerned are bound by a duty of confidentiality and truth.
 An agreement among the parties should be concluded within two months of the submission of the petition.
 Otherwise, the petition will be rejected.

 If the debtor does not abide by the agreed terms, each participating creditor concerned reserves the right to terminate the agreement.
 The termination of the agreement results in the reinstatement of the debtor's liabilities to the creditor concerned.

-Upon submission of the petition and until the proceedings are terminated in any way, all enforcement actions, the continuation of the enforcement proceedings on claims, movable and immovable property against the debtor and the criminal prosecution for the offences of being in debt to the state and to third parties and to social security institutions are suspended.
+On submission of the petition and until the proceedings are terminated in any way, all enforcement actions, the continuation of the enforcement proceedings on claims, movable and immovable property against the debtor, and the criminal prosecution for the offences of being in debt to the state and to third parties and to social security institutions are suspended.